networkoptix/nx_open/vms/server/nx_storage_sdk/files/readme.md

 dedicated interface) `class nxpl::PluginInterface` (`src/plugins/plugin_api.h`).
 This base interface also defines the name and the prototype of the entry point function.

+ATTENTION: If you consider linking your Plugin to any dynamic libraries, including the ones from the OS, consult `src/nx/sdk/dynamic_libraries.md` to avoid potential issues.

 To make it possible to develop plugins using a different C++ compiler (e.g. with an incompatible ABI) rather than the one used to compile the VMS itself, or potentially in languages other than C++, a COM-like approach is offered: all objects created in a plugin or passed to a plugin inherit